WTS012201/Portfolio/README.md

 # William Sigala

 # Introduction
-Currently an undergrad student in my senior year working towards my Bachelors in Computer Science.
+I'm William Sigala, an undergraduate student in my senior year working towards my Bachelors in Computer Science.
 Topics I've recently been interested in include computer vision, AI, and machine learning.
 I have been focused in expanding my knowledge in these areas in the past year.
+When I'm not learning new things, I enjoy fishing and playing videogames.

 # Education
-B.S. in Computer Science, University of Texas at Arlington, expected graduation May 2023
+* B.S. in Computer Science, University of Texas at Arlington, expected graduation May 2023
-GPA: 3.5
+* GPA: 3.5
-Notable Coursework:  Fundamentals of Computer Vision, Artificial Intelligence, Object Oriented Programming, Fundamentals of Software Engineering, and Operating Systems
+* Notable Coursework:  Fundamentals of Computer Vision, Artificial Intelligence, Object Oriented Programming, Fundamentals of Software Engineering, and Operating Systems

 # Projects